 - Fifth consecutive award night free

-$250 annual airline credit: You’ll have $250 to spend on incidentals on the airline of your choice.
+Up to $250 annual airline credit: You’ll have up to $250 in credits to put towards incidentals on the airline of your choice.
 The credit will cover items like inflight food and drinks, as well as baggage fees (the credit doesn’t cover seat upgrades or booking a flight).

 Annual weekend award night: You’ll receive a weekend award night the first year that you open your card and every year you renew.
 Just note these ineligible hotels.